Any employer, except government entities, can offer a 401(k) plan. Here are the basics of 401(k) plans, although plan rules may vary:

 Participants always own 100% of their salary-deferral contributions.
 With employer contributions, participants often become vested over time.

-Distributions from 401(k) plans are generally allowed at age 59½ or in the case of disability.
+Distributions from 401(k) plans are generally allowed at age 59½, or if the employee becomes disabled or leaves the employer sponsoring the plan (penalties may apply for early cash-out distributions).
 However, plans may allow ways to access 401(k) money early.